sallyklpoon/sallyklpoon/README.md

 (she/her)

-🌱 I’m currently learning to program and do \~schnazzy\~ computer things as a co-op student in BCIT's Computer Systems Technology program.
+🌱 I’m currently learning to program and do \~schnazzy\~ computer things in BCIT's Computer Systems Technology program.

 🐍 Python is the language I'm currently coding in, but I can also code in HTML5, CSS, and Javascript!